Constrained Serial Dictatorships can be Fair: Numerical tests

+Several comments can be made.
+First, as expected, in the egalitarian case (middle of Figure~\ref{fig:results with borda}), we observe that as $m$ increases, the distribution of utility received by each agent converges towards equal share.\footnote{This observation is proven formally in Appendix~\ref{app : sec 6}.} In order to achieve this, the agents who arrive later in the sequence receive more items.

-Second, as pointed out in Example~\ref{ex IC}, we observe that the combination of Borda with utilitarianism can lead to the first agent in the sequence picking more items than others (plots on top of Figure~\ref{fig:results with borda}).
-More generally, in this case, the utility of an agent seems to decrease with the position in the sequence.
+Second, with Borda and utilitarianism, the first agent in the sequence may pick more items than others (plots on top of Figure~\ref{fig:results with borda}).
+More generally, on this plot, the utility of an agent seems to decrease with the position in the sequence.

 Finally, for the Borda scoring vector, egalitarian and Nash social welfare objectives tend to give similar results.